zukunft/zukunft.com/docs/code_functions_all.md

              without auto fill in /component/execute/system_form.php
     \-- show_last_update - section for function show_last_update not yet defined that it should be optional with show pa ssword but without auto fill in /component/execute/system_form.php
+    \-- show_result_value - section for function show_result_value not yet defined that it should be optional with show password but without auto fill in /component/execute/system_form.php
+    \-- show_result_formula - section for function show_result_formula not yet defined that it should be optional with s how password but without auto fill in /component/execute/system_form.php
+    \-- show_all_values_needed - section for function show_all_values_needed not yet defined that it should be optional with show password but without auto fill in /component/execute/system_form.php
     \-- show_impact - section for function show_impact not yet defined that it should be optional with show password but without auto fill in /component/execute/system_form.php
     \-- show_row_phrase - section for function show_row_phrase not yet defined that it should be optional with show pass